Strawberry Cheesecake Overnight Oats for Toddlers

 But…there are a few things to keep in mind: it contains virtually almost no iron, which is an important nutrient for your baby (we go into all that in our Start Solids Confidently ecourse) and if you're using a jam with added sugar, it's not recommended to serve to a child under 24 months.

-If you’re offering your baby plenty of iron rich foods over the day, you can start to offer a small amount of this to your baby once you’ve cleared dairy as an allergen.
+So keep this in mind: if you're offering your baby plenty of iron rich foods over the day, you can start to offer a small amount of this to your baby once you've cleared dairy as an allergen.

-This is a common question because traditional porridge made with oatmeal is typically cooked in water.
-But, for this recipe you don’t need to cook the oats.
+For this recipe you don't need to cook the oats.
 Instead, the oats will soak up liquid from the milk and yogurt and become a soft chewy texture.
 Essentially, this hydration makes the oats easier to digest!

 Rolled oats are safe to consume uncooked because they've undergone a steaming process to roll them out flat.